House Cladding – Everything You Need to Know About Timber Cladding Your House

 Tips for Cladding your House

 We highly recommend that you visit timber clad houses to get an understanding of the different possibilities.
-You need to select a solution and effect that’s fits your home, so as well as looking through our case studies, try to visit and view a range of timber clad properties.
+You need to select a solution and effect that fit your home, so as well as looking through our case studies, try to visit and view a range of timber clad properties.
 Evaluate what you do and don’t like so that you can clearly explain to your cladding supplier just how you envisage your project to be completed.

 House Cladding Cost

+The cost of cladding a house will vary on a multitude of factors.
 For the best and most accurate house cladding prices, it’s advised that you get a quote from our experienced cladding specialists.
 No two projects are the same, and the cost will vary depending on the specie you intend to use, the size of your property and so on.

 Our experts will take into consideration all the essential information to ensure you receive a competitive price.
 We have over 40 years of experience in the cladding industry and are committed to delivering projects to the highest standard.